traefik/traefik/docs/content/routing/services/index.md

 Below are the available options for the health check mechanism:

 - `path` is appended to the server URL to set the health check endpoint.
-- `scheme`, if defined, will replace the server URL `scheme` for the health check endpoint
+- `scheme`, if defined, will replace the server URL `scheme` for the health check endpoint.
+  Example values are "http" and "https".
 - `hostname`, if defined, will apply `Host` header `hostname` to the health check request.
 - `port`, if defined, will replace the server URL `port` for the health check endpoint.
 - `interval` defines the frequency of the health check calls.